 - Take It Up A Notch With Trail Running

 - Fish With That Hike

 Why Hike North Georgia?

 When was the last time you took a walk in the woods?
-Whether you’re a bona fide, card-carrying member of the American Audubon Society or you can’t tell a spruce tree from a tropical palm, almost everyone enjoys a leisurely stroll in the great outdoors.
-It’s a wonderful way to reawaken your mind and take stock of all of the beautiful, natural treasures around you each and every day.
+Almost everyone enjoys a leisurely stroll in the great outdoors.
+That's true whether you are a bona fide, card-carrying member of the American Audubon Society or you can't tell a spruce tree from a tropical palm.
+It's a delightful way to reawaken your mind and take stock of all of the beautiful, natural treasures around you each and every day.

 In our busy always-rushing-around lives, we rarely take time to truly stop and smell the roses – or the Georgia pines.
 However, when you force yourself to take a break and enjoy a quick trek outside, you will often find that the fresh air does wonders for your mood.

-If you’ve ever been on a hike in the North Georgia mountains, then you know it’s an experience quite like no other – and that’s exactly why we have plenty of guests situated near some of the most beautiful national parks and breathtaking trails in the region.
-Imagine taking a quick morning run or a family afternoon stroll through the woodland and happening upon a magnificent waterfall, climb to a cliff overlooking a valley or maybe even cross paths with a family of deer.
-That’s exactly the sort of experience you can expect to have on the trails in North Georgia.
+If you have ever been on a hike in the North Georgia mountains, you know it's an experience quite like no other.
+That's precisely why we have plenty of guests situated near some of the most beautiful national parks and breathtaking trails in the region.
+Imagine taking a quick morning run or a family afternoon stroll through the woodland and happening upon a magnificent waterfall, climbing to a cliff overlooking a valley or maybe even crossing paths with a family of deer.
+That's the sort of experience you can expect to have on the trails in north Georgia.

 You don't have to travel very far to see beautiful sights.
 There are plenty of great trails just outside the back door.
 Additionally, whether you're an experienced outdoorsman/outdoorswoman or a trail novice, there are plenty of opportunities.
 In fact, Helen also offers shorter and more family-friendly trails perfect for those who want to enjoy nature without exhausting every muscle.

 Ok, I’m In.
 Where Can I Go Hiking Around Helen, Georgia?